librz/learning-ocaml/list_tuple_record.md

 - `let pair = (1, "two")`
 - with type annotation: `let pair: int * string = (1, "two")`
 - detuple: `let (first, second) = pair`
+- get first value in a pair: `fst pair`
+- get second value in a pair: `snd pair`
+- both `fst` & `snd` can be only used on tuple with exactly two elements

 fun fact, functions in OCaml can have at most one argument: